List of Linux Environment Variables and How to Set Them

 # export JAVA_HOME=/usr/bin/java

 Note that you won’t get any response about the success or failure of the command.
-As a result, if you want to verify that the variable has been properly set, we’ll use the echo command.
+As a result, if you want to verify that the variable has been properly set, use the echo command.

 echo $JAVA_HOME